jitsi-contrib/installers/jitsi-videosipgw/README.md

 #### SIP config

-Add the followings into `/etc/jitsi/jibri/pjsua.config`
+Add the following settings into `/etc/jitsi/jibri/pjsua.config` if there is a SIP server in the environment.
+Otherwise you can directly call the other SIP peer if it is in the dial plans.

 ```
 --id "jitsi <sip:<SIP_USER>@SIP_SERVER_ADDRESS>"